prenzelprinz/Visual-3D-Print-Error-Detection/README.md

 The lighting in whole was of the very delicated matter.As i mentioned before there are tinx led lights at the end of the lens.
 Those are dimmebel which helps but i cann only use them with 25 to 50 % of the capacity because after that they make lens artefacts.
 I also have lights mouted in the enclosre of the printer.
 One might think that would help but they just trhow shadows on the print bed and the nozlle which makes the dettection of erros even harder.

 # 3D-Printing
 The Printing is done on one of our own upgraded Prusa MK3S+.
 As a Filament we gonna use White PLA from FilaFarm because it gives the best contrast to the green printbed and the gold like nozzle.
-We are using a standard profile with 0.2mm layerhight and a print speed of 100% (Standard prusa speed ???) and 0.4 Nozzle.
+We are using a standard profile with 0.2mm layerhight and a print speed of 100% (Standard print speed : 50-60 mm/s) and 0.4 Nozzle.
 Those Settings are the most widlyused settigns in the 3D-Printign Community.

 In later stages we tried to use green filament becuase of the reflectiv properties of the white filament which maybe cused problems.
 Suprigsily there was also used very little white filament in the datasets and more green for example.
 Grenn didn't seem to improve the recognition.
 We are gonna try blue Filament now of which there was abondens in the dataset.